Belves

-The village of Belves is situated 15 kilometres north of Monpazier, and 20 km south of Sarlat, in the Dordogne region.
-It is officially classified as one of the 'most beautiful villages of France'.
+The village of Belves is situated 15 kilometres north of Monpazier, and 20 kilometers south of Sarlat, in the Dordogne department.
+A lively and attractive bastide town, Belves is well preserved with lots of medieval features intact and is officially classified as one of the 'most beautiful villages of France'.

 Although the site has been occupied for more than 2000 years, the village we see today has its origins in the 11th century, when it was founded as an English bastide town (at that time the English occupied a large part of Aquitaine, until they were driven out in the Hundred Years War, in the 14th-15th centuries).